docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 selected, the value is ``null``.
 Set to ``null`` to deselect all items.

-The value can also change because the user clicked or double-clicked an item, or because an item was removed with :ref:`remove()` or :ref:`removeAll()`.
-Whenever the value changes, the onChange callback is called.
-If the value is changed by a double click, calls the :ref:`onDoubleClick` callback.
+The value can also change because the user clicked or double-clicked an item, or because an item was removed with :ref:`listobj-remove` or :ref:`listobj-removeAll`.
+Whenever the value changes, the :ref:`control-event-onChange` callback is called.
+If the value is changed by a double click, calls the :ref:`control-event-ondoubleclick` callback.

 You can set the value using the index of an item or an array of indices, rather than object references.
 If set to an index value that is out of